-It could become a problem if a USB hub is connected to the port that is powering multiple devices as it could mean that this exceeds the maximum power that can be supplied by the port.
-This could result in connection problems and even data loss.
+It could become a problem if a USB hub is connected to the port that is powering multiple devices as it could mean that the required power exceeds the maximum power that can be supplied by the port. which in turn can result in connection problems and even data loss.

 Power is one of the information provided by the application.
 You need to scroll a bit until you find the column as it is located near the end.